soos-io/kb-docs/SCA/Codeship.md

 ## Prerequisites

 - You need to have a [SOOS account.](https://app.soos.io/register)
-- You need to have a Codeship repo.
+- You need to have a Codeship Basic project.
 - Have downloaded the latest release of the `soos.py` and `requirements.txt` from [here](https://github.com/soos-io/soos-ci-analysis-python/releases/)

 ## Steps